By A.J. Drenth

 The most significant finding of this study was the ability of the raters to accurately distinguish introverts from extroverts.
 This was true for both the male and female composites, as well as for non-composite images (i.e., actual photos of the individuals).
 Beyond the introvert-extrovert distinction, things proved a little more difficult.
 The assessors were able to differentiate thinkers (T) and feelers (F) of both sexes, but only when using the composite images.
 The judging (J) – perceiving (P) preference was only identifiable in males and only in the composites.
 The intuition (N) – sensing (S) preference was also discernible only in males, but this time only in the non-composite images.
 Based on these findings, the researchers concluded that there is at least “a kernel of truth” to be found in the practice of face reading.

-What follows are the composite images used in this study.
-Again, I opted to translate the Big Five categories into their corresponding Myers-Briggs preferences for your ease and convenience.4
+What follows are the composite images used in the study.
+Again, I opted to translate the Big Five categories into their corresponding Myers-Briggs preferences for your ease and convenience:

 Body Types: Sheldon’s Constitutional Psychology